ABAI0808/ABAI0808/README.md

-## Greeting!OKihavenoideahowtowriteenglish
+## Greeting!OKihavenoideahowtowriteenglish idontliketotypespaces Dontcorrectme
-## If I don't respond, it means I'm playing FFXIV
+## IfidontrespondthatmeansImplayingFFXIV
-## My English is poor so I mostly use a translator X-X
+## My English is poor so I use translator sometimes
 <!--
 **ABAI0808/ABAI0808** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.